Should I Install a Water Leak Detection System?

 Insurance Discounts for Water Leak Detection Systems.

-Most insurance companies offer homeowners insurance discounts if there are leak detection devices installed in the home.
-You'll need to check with your insurance provider to find out which specific types of leak detection systems qualify.
+Most insurance companies offer homeowners insurance discounts if leak detection devices are installed in the home.
+You'll need to check with your insurance provider to see which specific types of leak detection systems qualify.
 Here are some examples:

-• Amica Insurance provides premium discounts on several brands of leak detection devices.
+• Amica Insurance offers premium discounts on several brands of leak detection devices.

-• USAA's Connected Home Program offers discounts on both premiums, and the select devices included in the program.
+• USAA's Connected Home Program provides discounts on both premiums and the select devices included in the program.

-• Farmers Insurance offers premium discounts in some states, and discounts on the Flume system mentioned previously.
+• Farmers Insurance offers premium discounts in some states, along with discounts on the Flume system mentioned above.

-• Security First Insurance in Florida may offer credits on insurance premiums if there is a water leak detection device is installed in the home.
+• Security First Insurance in Florida may offer credits on insurance premiums if a water leak detection device is installed in the home.

 TOC